jleonard2099/LHG_CollegeBB/README.md

 All code features have  been thoroughly tested with known bugs documented (including those from the original game - that I am aware of) and being worked on.

-Code is currently in the stage of being optimized, documented and cleaned up.
+Code has been documented and made consistent and clean.
+It is currently in the stage of being optimized for improvements in logic.

 ## Road Map ##
 ### Phase 1 ###